-This is a great example of mixing both textures and prints for a head to toe neutral outfit with interest.
+This is a great example of mixing both textures and prints for a head-to-toe neutral outfit creating interest.
 My OTK boots are suede, paired with faux leather leggings and an oversized oatmeal sweater.
-I added a leopard beret to add in a little print to tie in both the black pants and tan sweater together.
+I added a leopard beret to add a little print to tie in both the black pants and tan sweater together.
 It’s also an example for my next tip.

 pair black and brown:

 I remember in middle school I thought it was the biggest fashion mistake to wear black and brown together.
 Now, it’s my favorite way to style black.

 Adding in a texture like leather will instantly elevate your outfit and add interest to your look.
 Click here for more ways to style faux leather leggings.

 When you’re rushing out the door for work and don’t have a ton of time to pull together your work outfit, always grab for neutrals because you know they’ll work well together.

 These are similar black work pants styled above and below.
 They have a comfortable waistband and are very versatile.
 I’m wearing a small, and I love the drapey but flattering fit.

 White jeans will pair with any top:

 The beauty of a true neutral, like white jeans, is that it will pair with everything!
 Wear a contrasting black top, and a fun pop of color, or pair it with another white shirt for a chic monochromatic look.